asg017/sqlite-vec/site/using/ruby.md

 gem install sqlite-vec
 ```

-You can then use `SqliteVss.load()` to load `sqlite-vss` SQL functions in a given SQLite connection.
+You can then use `SqliteVec.load()` to load `sqlite-vec` SQL functions in a given SQLite connection.

 ```ruby
 require 'sqlite3'